JaromirCharles/PMS/README.md

 :~/PMS$ npx create-react-app frontend
 ```

+The project has a node express server as its backend serving all REST API requests.

-To start the application, run `npm start` which launches the application on `http://localhost:8080`.
+To start the application, run `yarn dev` which launches the application on `http://localhost:8080`.
 Currently a default username `admin` and password `admin` can be used to accept the system.

 Development is done using `Visual Studio Code` and `Firefox`.